Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageCORSRule.md

 ### Example 2: Change properties of a CORS rule for blob service
 ```
-PS C:\>$CorsRules = Get-AzureStorageCORSRule -ServiceType Blob
+PS C:\>$CorsRules = Get-AzStorageCORSRule -ServiceType Blob
 PS C:\> $CorsRules[0].AllowedHeaders = @("x-ms-blob-content-type", "x-ms-blob-content-disposition")
 PS C:\> $CorsRules[0].AllowedMethods = @("Get", "Connect", "Merge")
-PS C:\> Set-AzureStorageCORSRule -ServiceType Blob -CorsRules $CorsRules
+PS C:\> Set-AzStorageCORSRule -ServiceType Blob -CorsRules $CorsRules
 ```

-The first command gets the current CORS rules for the Blob type by using the **Get-AzureStorageCORSRule** cmdlet.
+The first command gets the current CORS rules for the Blob type by using the **Get-AzStorageCORSRule** cmdlet.
 The command stores the rules in the $CorsRules array variable.
 The second and third commands modify the first rule in $CorsRules.
 The final command assigns the rules in $CorsRules to the Blob service type.